 Age-Related Mental Illness

-With the increasing incidence of childhood stress, marijuana use in adolescents and teens, and America’s addiction to screens, young adults are exhibiting many of the signs of depression, anxiety, and bi-polar disorders.
+With the increasing incidence of young adult stress, marijuana use in adolescents and teens, and America’s addiction to screens, young adults are exhibiting many of the signs of depression, anxiety, and bi-polar disorders.
 In addition, numerous research studies are shedding light on long-term marijuana use in those under the age of 18 and the development of psychotic behaviors.
 There are also points throughout human development that engage a natural shift in hormone levels that can help set the stage for schizophrenia in young adults (17-27 years), or post-partum depression after childbirth, as well as depression and anxiety onsets during menopause.

 Treatment for Co-Occurring Disorders